NARUDESIGNS/date-peeker/README.md

 ![](/Design.png)

 # Calendee
-This is a simple calendar React app I built for sake of practicing.
+This is a simple calendar React app I built for sake of practicing. <br>
-Feel free to contribute if you've got any feature or found any bug.
+Feel free to contribute if you've got any feature or found any bug. <br>
 You're also welcome to reuse this however you please.

 # Contributing to this project